 |Balance IT|| Balance IT Canine is a supplement designed by veterinarians to balance a very limited, high-carbohydrate diet (similar to the vitamin & mineral mixes added to commercial foods).
 I don't recommend their recipes that are extremely high in carbohydrates with minimal amounts of protein.
 Instead, choose recipes that are higher in meat and lower in carbs.

 A new version called Balance IT Carnivore Blend is designed to balance a diet high in protein.
 Recipes include meat and plant oil only (no carbohydrates).

-Uses synthetic ingredients only, no whole foods.
-Full nutritional analysis provided.
+Balance IT supplements use synthetic ingredients only, no whole foods.
+A full nutritional analysis is provided.

 |Fresh + Oasis Canine||Vitamin-mineral mix meant to balance out an all-meat diet.
 Appears to be appropriate for adult dogs only.
 Uses primarily synthetic ingredients.
 Partial nutritional analysis included.
 Appears complete but no AAFCO statement provided.

 Note it's better to feed a variety of different foods, not just meat.